EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_17-Performance.md

 ### Introduction

-In this exercise, you will create a data collector set with most relevant counters for the 4 primary server performance subsystems.
+In this exercise, you will create a data collector set on WS2019 with most relevant counters for memory, CPU, storage and network.
+Then, you will simulate some workload.
+Finally, you will analyze the collected performance data.

 #### Tasks